thejohncotton/savvy-course-materials/Wk1Mod2.md

 1. Anchor tags (`<a href=""></a>`) have been used already to link to websites using `http` or `https`.
 They can also be used to automatically draft an email and open it in a browser window for users to send!
 Try the following:
     1. On your landing page, add a 'Contact Me' link.
     2. Inside the `href` attribute, use `mailto:` + your email address instead of `http:` + a website URL.
 Your new element should look something like `<a href="mailto:your.email@example.com?Subject=Contact%20Form">Contact Me</a>`.
-2.`<iframe>` tags let you display an entire HTML document as part of your page.
-Try adding a map of your current location using [Google Maps](https://support.google.com/maps/answer/3544418?hl=en).
-3. Stage, Commit, Push and Deploy your new landing page!
+2. Stage, Commit, Push and Deploy your new landing page!

 ---